mshilts1/micro4R/README.md

 You’ll see several messages, including one at the bottom that tells us “No contaminants were detected.
 Exiting function.”
 With real data, you should not expect to ever see this message.
-Our example data set is just too stupidly small for `decontam` to work properly.
+Our example data set was just too stupidly small for `decontam` to work properly.

-So that I can demostrate `decontam` working, we’ll deliberately “contaminate” the ASV table with the `contaminate()` command.
-All we’re doing is artificially adding counts to one of the ASVs, and throwing in a few more negative controls.
+So that I can demonstrate `decontam` actually doing something, we’ll deliberately “contaminate” the ASV table with the `contaminate()` command.
+All we’re doing is artificially adding counts to one of the ASVs, and throwing in a few more negative controls for good measure.
 This data is even more fake and made up than it was previously!
 The command `contaminate()` will also simultaneously create a matched metadata object with the additional made up negative controls.

 ``` r
 contaminated_asvtable <- converter(contaminate()$asvtable)